 Though more often developed in childhood, adult tethered cord syndrome can go undetected until later in life.
 Related to spina bifida, this condition is characterized by a spinal cord located in an abnormally low position within the spinal canal.
-Spine surgery is usually the preferred treatment if the condition is causing extreme discomfort.
+Spine surgery, Los Angeles patients receive, is usually the preferred treatment if the condition is causing extreme discomfort.

 The spinal cord is wrapped in a covering, or sheath, that allows bones and tissues to expand during childhood and adolescence.
 When the spinal cord becomes tethered, it’s attached to nearby tissues.
 Instead of moving along this covering, the spinal cord stretches.
 Tethered cord syndrome may not result in any symptoms early in life, but may become problematic later due to age-related changes in the spine, resulting in: